Everyone Reacts Emotionally to Money

 Over the years, what I’ve observed is that people who build and sustain wealth; people who remain calm in the midst of financial uncertainty have a plan.

-They also work the plan, and they see results of the plan.
+They also work the plan and use metrics to measure how well the plan is working in order to see results of the plan.

 With a plan, you’re better able to react on the calm side when the stock market goes awry or when life throws you a financial curve-ball.